godotengine/godot-docs/classes/class_audiostream.rst

 Description
 -----------

 Base class for audio streams.
-Audio streams are used for music playback, or other types of streamed sounds that don't fit or require more flexibility than a :ref:`Sample<class_sample>`.
+Audio streams are used for music playback, or other types of streamed sounds that don't fit or require more flexibility than a Sample.